alina-bylkova/go-rest-api/README.md

 ## Helpful commands

 ### Run a command inside a container
-if you want to connect to redis cli run:
+If you want to connect to redis cli run:

 `docker exec -it {container_name} {command}`